Santa Lucia Highlands: Leveling Up

 Double L Vineyard Chardonnay 2021

 A marriage of orchard fruit and toast on the nose, like an apple orchard and breakfast bread had a dance.
 Richer toast on the palate but vibrant and light on its toes.
 Truly nuanced.
 I drink it up.
 I love good Chardonnay.
-So much. — 7 months ago
+So much. — a year ago

 Trixie, David and 6 others liked this